17 Failed Chain Restaurants From the 1990s That Will Make You Feel So Nostalgic

 Sorry, Big Mac, but the original double-decker burger came from Bob's Big Boy all the way back in 1937.
 At its peak in the '60s, this California-based chain had 750 restaurants across the country.

 Despite its iconic status, the beloved California burger chain went under in the 2000s.
-After being revamped in the late 2000s, Bob's came back a little bit, and the chain now has more than 80 locations in California and the Midwest.
+After being revamped in the late 2000s, Bob's came back a little bit, and the chain now has multiple locations across California, Michigan, North Dakota, and Ohio.
 So Bob and his big boy are still kickin' it on this earth.

 This dial-a-pizza restaurant chain from Seattle was one of the very first to make home deliveries, beginning in 1958.
 With 42 locations in California and the Pacific Northwest, the future was looking bright for Pizza Haven.